jeonelene/StudentDataBasewithJava/README.md

-# Gewrgoulas1 Java Program
+# StudentDataBase Java Program

 ## Overview

-This Java program, named Gewrgoulas1, is a console-based application for managing student data in a MariaDB database.
+This Java program, named StudentDataBase, is a console-based application for managing student data in a MariaDB database.
 It allows users to perform various operations such as viewing all students, retrieving students by surname, semester, updating information, and deleting entries.

 ## Getting Started